housework-robot/main/S02_mount_lerobot_brain/why_to_learn_lerobot.md

 For robots, or more specifically, for humanoid robots, can we develop a humanoid robot operating system based on the practices of Dora-rs, Interbotix, and Robo-gym?

-## 2.4 Synchronization of Physical Body and Online Simulation
+## 2.4 Synergy of physical body and online simulation

 By integrating the physical robot body with online simulation, not only it facilitates a low-cost and safer training of robots through simulation, but also improves the user experience when the remote controlling of robots.